Azure/actions/docs/work in progress/Auto triage issue - analysis.md

 3. The bot supports commands that can close issues, add labels, remove labels, and add comments.
 4. This is the basic triaging flow:
 ![image](https://user-images.githubusercontent.com/84702817/123509847-7ec14a80-d695-11eb-9ae8-a9725fbceec7.png)
-5. The bot can close the issues for 14 reasons as listed here : [https://github.com/microsoft/vscode/wiki/Issues-Triaging#closing-issues](https://github.com/microsoft/vscode/wiki/Issues-Triaging#closing-issues)
+5. The bot can close the issues for 14 reasons as listed [here](https://github.com/microsoft/vscode/wiki/Issues-Triaging#closing-issues)
 6. It can assign backlog labels including Backlog, On-deck and Backlog-candidates.
 7. Good-first-issue, help-wanted and investigation-wanted labels are used to ask for help.
 8. This is the decision making tree that the bot uses: